python-poetry/poetry/docs/_index.md

 By default, Poetry is installed into a platform and user-specific directory:

-- `~/Library/Application Support/pypoetry` on MacOS.
+- `~/Library/Application Support/pypoetry` on macOS.
 - `~/.local/share/pypoetry` on Linux/Unix.
 - `%APPDATA%\pypoetry` on Windows.